JimmyDuong00/docs.ottertech/content/1 Projects/🎯 Azure Sentinel Threat Detection.md

 1. Search for "Microsoft Sentinel" in the Azure Portal search bar:

 ![[Pasted image 20240807133219.png]]

 2. Follow the prompts to create a Log Analytics Workspace using the same resource group as the VM.
-Click “Review and Create” to finalize the workspace.:
+Click “Review and Create” to finalize the workspace:

 ![[Pasted image 20240807133402.png]]

-2. Search for Sentinel and select 'Create':
+3. Search for Sentinel and select 'Create':

 ![[Pasted image 20240807133754.png]]

 4. Select the workspace and 'Add':

 ![[Pasted image 20240807133826.png]]

 ### Part 3: Getting Data into Sentinel